CognitiveBurden/CodingWithABaby/README.md

         - In my experience if you give people enough warning of the changes that will occur they are very supportive and excited for you
         - When and if you will respond to emails or phone calls
 + Remove yourself as primary on anything
+    * Help others prepare to take on your responsiblities
     * You will be out for a bit, make sure others know how to do your work
     * as you get closer to the delivery date, begin taking on non-critical tasks
         - At the end of the day ensure someone knows where you are on tasks
 + Form relationships with your co workers
+    * Create your own support network
     * You will need there help as your brain power diminishes due to sleep deprivation